dykyi-roman/architecture/grasp.md

 ### Low Coupling and High Cohesion

 Low Coupling:
+* Follow SRP principe
 * How strongly the objects are connected to each other?
-* Coupling – object depending on other object
+* Coupling – object depending on other object, Constant & Model, Shared Kernel
+* Modular - small module unite with other in big module like a part one domain
 * How can we reduce the impact of change in depended upon elements on dependant elements
 * Prefer low coupling – assign responsibilities so that coupling remain low
 * Minimizes the dependency hence making system maintainable, efficient and code reusable